New Zealand W

 Their home ground, Eden Park, is a historical cricketing venue in Auckland.
 Known for its vibrant atmosphere, it serves as a gathering point for fans, fostering a culture that celebrates sportsmanship and Kiwi spirit.
 Whether they're playing at home or overseas, the White Ferns carry the hopes of a nation eager to see its women succeed on the global stage.

-Australia Women tour of New Zealand, 3rd T20I, Twenty20 International Women - March 26, 2025
+New Zealand Women tour of England, 3rd T20I, Twenty20 International Women - May 25, 2026

 New Zealand W